Skip to main content

 Network: SK Telecom & KT | Starting Price: $3.99/1GB | Unlimited: No | 5G: Select areas | Tethering: Yes

-Saily connects to South Korea’s two largest carriers — SK Telecom and KT (Korea Telecom) — delivering blanket 4G LTE coverage nationwide and 5G in Seoul, Busan, and Incheon.
-Built by Nord Security (the company behind NordVPN), Saily combines serious infrastructure credibility with the lowest per-GB pricing in the market.
+Saily connects to South Korea’s two largest carriers — SK Telecom and KT — providing comprehensive 4G LTE and 5G coverage in cities, reliable connectivity on the KTX, and solid performance even in smaller cities like Gyeongju and Jeonju.
+Built by Nord Security (the company behind NordVPN), Saily brings serious infrastructure credibility and the lowest per-GB pricing in the market.
 For a full breakdown of the provider, read our Saily review.

 South Korea Plan Pricing

-For a standard 10-14 day trip through Seoul, Busan, and Jeju with moderate data usage (maps, translation, social media, ride-hailing), the 5GB or 10GB plans hit the sweet spot.
-Digital nomads staying a full month with daily video calls should consider the 20GB plan at $2.40/GB — the best per-GB rate among all South Korea eSIM providers we tested.
+For a standard 7-10 day South Korea trip with moderate data usage (KakaoMap navigation, translation, social media), the 3GB or 5GB plans are the sweet spot.
+South Korea’s ubiquitous free WiFi in cafes, subway stations, and convenience stores means you’ll use less mobile data than you might expect.
+Digital nomads staying a full month with daily video calls should consider the 20GB plan at $2.40/GB.

 Speed Test Results

-Seoul averaged 160 Mbps across our test locations, with 5G connecting reliably in Gangnam, Myeongdong, Hongdae, and Jongno.
-Busan averaged 108 Mbps and Jeju Island averaged 99 Mbps on a mix of 5G and 4G LTE.
-Even in smaller cities like Gyeongju and Gangneung, speeds stayed above 80 Mbps — a testament to South Korea’s world-leading mobile infrastructure.
+Seoul averaged 140 Mbps across our test locations, with 5G connecting reliably in Gangnam, Hongdae, Yongsan, and the Yeouido business district.
+Busan averaged 100 Mbps and Jeju averaged 80 Mbps on 4G LTE.
+Even in smaller cities and rural areas, we maintained 60-75 Mbps — South Korea’s mobile infrastructure is genuinely world-class.

 Who Should Choose Saily

-Saily is the right choice for most South Korea travelers — whether you’re doing a 10-day Seoul-Busan-Jeju circuit or a longer month-long stay.
-Dual-network coverage, a clean monitoring app, tethering support, and the lowest per-GB pricing in the market make it the default recommendation for value-conscious travelers.
+Saily is the right choice for most South Korea travelers — whether you’re doing a week in Seoul, a 2-week circuit including Busan and Jeju, or a month-long digital nomad stay.
+Dual-network coverage, a clean app for monitoring usage and topping up mid-trip, and the lowest pricing in the market make it the default recommendation.
+It’s especially strong for anyone who needs tethering to share data with a laptop or tablet.

 Not ideal for: Travelers who want unlimited data without tracking usage, or anyone who prefers daily data reset plans.